CourtneyDL/TaskScheduler/README.md

 ```

 ## Test Script
-This repository includes a unit test suite implemented in Mocha and Chai.
-It contains tests for the acceptance criteria in this readme.
-There are also tests to verify that the TaskScheduler class constructor parses task and dependency parameter correctly.
+This repository includes a unit testing suite implemented in Mocha and Chai.
+It contains tests for the acceptance criteria listed in this readme.
+There are also tests to verify that the TaskScheduler class constructor parses task and dependency parameters correctly.

 It can be executed by calling:
 ```